kevinsuh/toki/README.md

 <a name="directory-structure">
 ## Directory Structure
-Since Toki uses a precompiler for both our ES6 and SCSS, we have one directory for our source code (`/src`), and one directory for our deployment code (`/build`).
+Since Toki uses a precompiler for both our ES6 and SCSS, we have one directory for our source code `/src`, and one directory for our deployment code `/build`.

-Code that is not reliant on precompiling is not included in either of those directories, and is instead held at the root-level of our project.
-Currently, outside of our various config files, that only includes our **_EJS views_**.
+Code that does not need to be precompiled is held outside of the `/build` and `/src` directories and and is held at the root-level of our project.
+Currently, outside of our various config files, that only includes our _EJS views_.

-Since the `/build` directory is a simple transpiling of our `/src` directory, the structure within each __should be__ the same.
+Since the `/build` directory is a simple transpiling of our `/src` directory, the structure within each _should be_ the same.

-**The following is the structure of the `/build` directory** __does not include actual files in nested directories__:
+**The following is the structure of the `/build` directory**

+_does not include the actual files in nested directories_:
 ```
-_/
+build/
 ├── app/
 │   ├── api/
 │   │   ├── v1/